OnlyPolygon/phasmophobia-overlay/README.md

 - To interact with overlay, right click the browser source and choose interact
 - In OBS Studio you can use the context bar when selecting the source
 - To enter Evidence, simply click the relavent icon
-- To reset the overlay, click the lower box there "Searching..." and the ghost names appear
+- To reset the overlay, click the lower box where "Searching..." and the ghost names appear